 SEARMS cannot absorb any portion of the water usage charges used by tenants.
-NB: Mention concealed leak process?? \\
+NB: Mention concealed leak process??

-2 Complaints and Appeals Is this across the whole document?
+2 Complaints and Appeals

 If a tenant believes we have made a wrong decision, they should ask for a formal review of the decision.